marceloxp/statusbartext/README.md

 - **Customizable Text**: Configure the text (including icons) displayed in the status bar.
 - **Activation Control**: Easily enable or disable the status bar item via settings or commands.
 - **Global and Workspace Scopes**: Configure the status bar text globally or for specific workspaces.
-- **Interactive Text Configuration**: Use commands to set the status bar text interactively.
+- **Interactive Text Configuration**: Use commands or click the status bar item to set the text interactively, with the current text pre-filled for easy editing.

 ## Installation